furnstahl/Physics-8805/installation/install.md

 you will have access to the new packages.

-### Changing to the `Physics-8805` kernel when running a Jupyter notebook
+### Changing to the `Physics-8805` env kernel when running a Jupyter notebook

-If you are running the `Physics-8805` kernel, you should see
+If you are running the `8805-env` kernel, you should see

     Python [conda env:8805-env] *